LOCK - N - STITCH

 Full - Torque

+| | The cracks are often developed in bolt holes due to stress concentration at the thread or frequent tightening and loosing.
 Cracked threaded to holes have always been difficult to repair because of the spreading force exerted when the bolt or threaded device is torqued.
 Standard thread repair inserts and coils are ineffective in these situations.
 They can even make the problem worse by removing material around the threaded hole.
+Threaded holes in cast iron, aluminum, bronze and soft steel, exhibit a high frequency of cracking and stripping.
+The radial outward spreading force common to all threaded fasteners is the main cause of these problems. |

 Repairing the threads only solves part of the problem.
 By installing Full - Torque thread repair inserts you will solve the problem that caused the crack in the first place.
 The Full - Torque thread repair insert absorbs the spreading pressure of the fastener and transforms that pressure into a radial drawing force.
 This reversal of forces totally changes the effect that the fastener has on the repaired metal.
 Solving the problem is critical to making permanent repairs.
 When completed hole will be stronger and more durable than new.
+Full - Torque thread repair inserts restore both the needed strength and new threads at the same time.
+The threads on the outside of our inserts are the same unique SpiralhookTM threads used by our patented C Series crack repair stitching pins.
+Torqueing the bolt, stud, pipe plug, or spark plug pulls up on the insert, increases the load on the Spiralhook threads and adds to the radial drawing force of the threads.
+One of the best things to remember about Full - Torque inserts is that they can be installed very close to the edge without weakening the parent metal.
+This is a very valuable improvement over old thread repair technologies that actually weaken the area by making a larger hole and installing an insert that exerts radial spreading force when the bolt is tightened.

 Contacts: